 Continue to the next screen titled "Determine Screening Inputs."
 Here you will input your project name and description.
-You also need to select a version of VMT Tool to use (currently there is only one version) and what model data you wish to use (currently there is only one set of model data offered for each jurisdiction).
-Next, select between TAZ or Parcel Buffer Analysis Method (refer to questions below for further information).
-Finally select the Baseline Year, which could be 2015 or the current year (refer to question below for further information).
-The jurisdiction in which the project is located may give you guidance on TAZ vs. Parcel Buffer Analysis Method, and Baseline Year, or these may be pre-set in the Tool.
+You also need to select what Base Data you wish to use (currently there is only one set of model data offered for each jurisdiction).
+Next, select between TAZ or Parcel Buffer Analysis Method, and select the Baseline Year, which could be 2015 or the current year (refer to sections below for further information).
+The jurisdiction in which the project is located may give you guidance on TAZ vs. Parcel Buffer Analysis Method, and Baseline Year, or these may be pre-set in the tool.

-Proceed to the right side of the page and select the Land Use Type(s) to be evaluated, and the VMT Metric for each land use (Home-based VMT per capita for residential uses, and Home-based work VMT per worker for nonresidential uses).
-Next, choose the Jurisdictional Average against which the project's VMT will be compared - Bay Area Regional Average, County Average or City Average.2 Finally choose a VMT Threshold, which is expressed as the percent reduction from the baseline year VMT.
-The jurisdiction in which the project is located may give you guidance on Jurisdictional Average and Threshold values to use, or these may be pre-set in the Tool.
+Towards the bottom of this screen, select the Land Use Type(s) to be evaluated, and the VMT Metric for each land use (currently, this will auto-populate with Home-based VMT per capita for residential uses, and Home-based work VMT per worker for nonresidential uses).
+Next, choose the Jurisdictional Average against which the project's VMT will be compared - City Average, County Average or Bay Area Regional Average.3 Finally choose a VMT Threshold, which is expressed as the percent reduction from the baseline year VMT.
+The jurisdiction in which the project is located may give you guidance on Jurisdictional Average and Threshold values to use, or these may be pre-set in the tool.